BrijeshKarra/PROJECT-2-IN-THE-WORKING/README.md

    * and my favourite, EXTRACT( )

 ## THIRD LESSON: WINDOW FUNCTION
- Leanrned How to use WINDOW FUNCTIONs and used them in several examples:
+ Leanrned how to use WINDOW FUNCTIONs and used them in several examples:
 ### PART 1: BASICS (including using SUBQUERY and CTEs)
   * AVG() OVER( PARTITION BY)
   * SUM() OVER( PARTITION BY)